 Per the Mexican Constitution, the state governments are structured along the lines of the federal government, with the executive led by an elected governor (who also serves a single six-year term) and appointed cabinet, alongside a legislature, which in contrast is represented by a unicameral assembly (Chamber of Deputies), and judiciary.

+B. Tax Administration

+The Tax Administration Service (Servicio de Administracion Tributaria, SAT) is a decentralized agency of the Ministry of Finance and Credit.
+The SAT has a director appointed by the president and approved by the senate, which leads the agency.
+The SAT is responsible for the implementation and enforcement of the tax and customs legislation.

+Within the SAT, there are divisions for large taxpayers, for customs and other groups.

-B. Sources of Law
+C. Sources of Law

 1. Statutes